JetBrains/teamcity-documentation/topics/partcover.md

 <td>

-Write new\-line delimited xslt transformation rules in the following format: `file.xslt=>generatedFileName.html`.
+Write new-line delimited xslt transformation rules in the following format: `file.xslt=>generatedFileName.html`.
 You can use the default PartCover xslt as `file.xslt`, or your own.
 The Xslt files path is relative to the build checkout directory.

 <tip>